Crispy Air Fryer Chicken Milanese Recipe – Golden and Crispy

 Serves: 4 – easy to scale

 Flavor Note: Crispy and light with a savory flavor from breadcrumbs.
-Finish with a spritz of lemon juice and parmesan for freshness.
+Finish with a spritz of lemon juice and Parmesan for freshness.

 • Simple to make, boneless chicken breast is pounded thin and coated in seasoned breadcrumbs and cooked in an air-fryer for 10 minutes.